thoughtbot/bitters/README.md

 ===

 ### Sass structure & default style
-The base folder should contain styles for all the basic elements used throughout the sites style.
-Feel free to add code to the existing files or add new files to customize Bitters for your site.
+The Bitters folder should contain styles for all the basic elements used throughout the project.
+It also contains folders for custom mixins and extends for your site as well.
+Add code to the existing files or add new files to the folders.
+Customize Bitters for your site as you see fit.

-The default style is meant to get out of the way and give you a good starting place for new projects.
-It shouldn't dictate any design decisions, only make the styles not look terrible from the start.

 ### Variables
 This houses all variables that are used, or will be used, in more than one file in your site.
-For variable names we try to use the most semantic name possible in our Scss.
+Variable names in Bitters that are used outside of the variables file start with $base to indicate that they are the most basic variables.

 ### Grid settings
 Variables specifically created for Neat resets and breakpoints.
 To be used, these need to be imported separately from the rest of your base file above Neat in your main stylesheet.
 Otherwise just remove the file.